virgesmith/pico-crypto-key/README.md

 pytest
 ```

-The tests use the [pyproject.toml](./pyproject.toml) to locate the device (typically `/dev/ttyACM0`), adjust as necessary.
+The tests also use the settings in [pyproject.toml](./pyproject.toml) to locate the device (typically `/dev/ttyACM0`), adjust as necessary.
 If you get `[Errno 13] Permission denied: '/dev/ttyACM0'`, adding yourself to the `dialout` group and rebooting should fix.

 The device is pin protected (the word 'pico'), and (for now) it can't be changed.
 Sending the correct pin to the device activates the repl (read-evaluate-print loop).
 The host-side python wrapper gets the pin from the `PICO_CRYPTO_KEY_PIN` entry in [pyproject.toml](./pyproject.toml).